An Assistance dog is trained to work with a child with autism and their family. The primary function of an assistance dog is safety.

 Assistance dogs need to be well behaved in public, relaxed and able to take instruction.

 They also need to be very tolerant of intense behaviours.
-They are trained to wear a jacket, walk on either side of the handler, tolerate a child being attached and follow cues such as forward / left / right /wait.
+They are trained to wear a jacket, walk on either side of the handler, tolerate a child being attached and follow cues such as forward, left, right and wait.
 They are trained to stop a few feet back from the kerb edge, for the safety of children that may bolt across roads, and also not to cross a road without a "forward" cue from their handler.
 In this case the handler is always an adult and not the child.
-Assistance dogs are extra work and responsibility but can have huge benefits to the family unit and the child with autism.
+Assistance Dogs are extra work and responsibility but can have huge benefits to the family unit and the child with autism.